adopted-ember-addons/ember-moment/README.md

 ## Upgrading

-If your npm dep for ember-moment is not fixed on a version (ie, useing `~` or `^`) then you may be required to `ember g ember-moment` between versions as the default blueprint may have changed.
+If your npm dep for ember-moment is not fixed on a version (ie, using `~` or `^`) then you may be required to `ember g ember-moment` between versions as the default blueprint may have changed.

 Please try this, along with clearing `node_modules` and `bower_components` before reporting issues after upgrades.